 These instructions are subject to change before or during the event anytime by announcements by the Event Director.

 II.13 LOCATION OF OFFICIAL NOTICE BOARD (5.11)

-The Official Notice Board will be located at https://theGTBR.Weebly.com .
-Electronic notifications of postings to the ONB may be made using a text messaging system (REMIND)
+The Official Notice Board will be available online at Watchmefly.net.
+Notifications of postings to the Official Notice Board may be sent using MMS.

 II.14 COMMUNICATION TIMES (5.3)